+We’re a company built on faith, family, hard work and a tradition of doing what’s right.
+Maintaining a culture that reflects our core values is an ongoing task as we acquire new companies and grow our business.
 Our team members play a key role in helping us stay true to these values.
 We support them by making sure they have the tools and resources they need to be successful and by establishing transparent, two-way communication with new and current employees.

 About Our Workforce

 We are keeping team members safer than ever as a result of proactive measures to promote a culture of safety and caring in our plants.
-Work schedules are changing to promote a more equitable work-life balance which not only results in improved attendance, but also makes our operations more efficient.
-This practice has made Tyson the employer of choice in a number of labor markets and has improved our performance in a number of industry benchmarks.
+We are evaluating specific departments within plants that generate the most instability to determine if they are candidates for process improvement.
+Practices like these have made Tyson Foods the employer of choice in numerous labor markets and have improved our performance in several industry benchmarks.

-Zero Talent “Outages:” We strive to grow and develop the differentiated capabilities and skills that we need for the future.
+Zero Talent “Outages”: We strive to grow and develop the different capabilities and skills that we need for the future.
 This includes focusing on current workforce development and recruiting new team members with the skills needed for future business growth.

-Succession Planning versus Replacement: We strive to maintain a robust pipeline of talent, actively developing our current team members throughout the organization, and engaging with potential team members externally so that we have a strong talent pool to pull from when movement happens.
+Succession Planning versus Replacement: We strive to maintain a robust pipeline of talent, actively developing our current team members throughout the organization and engaging with potential team members externally so that we have a strong talent pool to pull from when movement happens.

 Be a Talent Magnet: Our goal is to be the employer of choice within our markets and peer groups.